Removable Dentures: Traditional Analog Method vs CAD-CAM

 Analog Method VS Digital Method with Technology CAD-CAM

-versus 2The realization of removable dentures can be done by following 2 different methodologies
+The realization of removable dentures can be done by following 2 different methodologies:- traditional (or analog) method: involves manual fabrication of prostheses;

-• digital method through CAD-CAM technology
+- digital method through CAD-CAM technology.

 Traditional method refers to the technique of making a dental prosthesis from a duplicate of the patient's mouth (the classic plaster model).

-On the other hand, CAD-CAM technology would involve taking a virtual impression by means of Intraoral Scanner enabling digital reproduction of the patient's anatomy and providing data to the software, through which a virtual model of the prosthesis (CAD) can be obtained, which will then be fabricated by milling with CAM
+On the other hand, CAD-CAM technology would involve taking a virtual impression by means of Intraoral Scanner enabling digital reproduction of the patient's anatomy and providing data to the software, through which a virtual model of the prosthesis (CAD) can be obtained, which will then be fabricated by milling with CAM.

 In fact, there is still some reservation about the extensive acquisition of fornices digitally.